sketchplugins/plugin-directory/README.md

 - [Marketch](http://tudou527.github.io/marketch/), by tudou527: Marketch is a Sketch 3 plug-in for automatically generating html page that can measure and get CSS styles on it.
 - [AEIconizer](https://github.com/tadija/aeiconizer), by Marko Tadić: iOS icon generator plugin for Bohemian Coding Sketch app.
 - [Prott Sketch Plugin](https://github.com/goodpatch/prott-sketch-plugin), by Goodpatch Inc.: Sync Sketch artboards to Prott like a boss.
+- [SketchCleaner](http://www.sketchcleaner.com/), by Yummygum: Sketch plugin that helps you get your design files as clean as a whistle.
 - [Triangle Field](https://github.com/0la0/triangle-fields), by Luke Anderson: Generate Delaunay triangle tessellation inside a shape.
+- [GuideGuide](https://guideguide.me), by Cameron McEfee: Quickly and easily create grids and manipulate guides with a consistent UI in Photoshop, Illustrator, and Sketch
 - [Material Design Color Palette](https://github.com/t32k/material-design-color-palette), by t32k: Sketch app plugin for displaying Google material design color palette.
 - [Nudge Corner Radius](https://github.com/dwilliames/nudge-corner-radius-sketch-plugin), by David Williames: Increase/decrease the corner radius of a rectangle, or path nodes — with easy keyboard shortcuts
 - [Artboard Tools](https://github.com/frankko/artboard-tools), by Frank Kolodziej: Sketch.app plugins for arranging artboards and navigating between artboards.